When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission.Find out more.

 How much should I spend?

-- £400 or more This is how much you’ll need to spend if you want a specialist tablet, such as the laptop-style Lenovo Miix or Microsoft Surface Go.
+£400 or more This is how much you’ll need to spend if you want a specialist tablet, such as the laptop-style Microsoft Surface.
 Think of spending closer to £800 if you’re buying an iPad Pro or Microsoft Surface Pro and all the accessories.
 You can also bag an iPad Air in this price range.

 Which operating system should I choose?

-There are four different tablet operating systems to choose from, each with different strengths.
+There are four different tablet operating systems to choose from, each with different strengths: